RaimiSol/geo-search/crawler/README.md

-# poogle
+# Crawler
-HTW Berlin 2018/19 Webcrawling Project
+Downloads policereports from Berlin to a JSON-file.